wallymathieu/auctions-api-csharp/src/Auctions.Infrastructure/README.md

 in the context of the popular frameworks and languages of that time).
 We need to learn of the spirit of the architecture and not the letter.
 The letter is a snapshot of a specific time and place.
 The spirit is the reason for the architecture.
 In that sense I do not think that the two architectures are mutually exclusive.

+In this case we have a small (but complicated) domain with features of the domain tied to the domain entities.
+It makes less sense to organize into transaction scripts per slice in this case.